spurthygowda08/FILMIX/README.md

 - Understanding third-party API documentation and request handling.
 - Troubleshooting implementation issues.
 - Reviewing frontend and backend implementation details.
+- Thinking through edge cases and possible implementation approaches.
 - Assisting with repetitive development tasks.
-- Thinking through edge cases and implementation approaches.

-The final application structure, technical decisions, behaviour, testing, and validation were reviewed and tested during development.
+The final application architecture, technical decisions, implementation, testing, and validation were reviewed and tested by me.

-AI was used as a development aid rather than as a replacement for understanding the implementation.
+AI was used as a development aid to improve productivity and problem-solving, while I remained responsible for understanding and validating the final implementation.

 ---